-We asked two esteemed members of our Editors Circle to offer their tips for brides and grooms who are planning their summer nuptials.
+We asked wedding professionals to offer their tips for brides and grooms who are planning their summer nuptials.
 Alexandra Rembac of Sterling Engagements offers wedding-planning tips for summer soirées, and Berit Bizjak of Images by Berit, Inc. shares her thoughts on how to get the best wedding photos during hot summer days and warm summer evenings.
 See below for their top five summer wedding tips:

-1. Save that date.
+Plan ahead, and book your wedding date sooner rather than later.
 "We find that during the summer months, vacations are booking so far out that we encourage our couples to mark their big day and send their save the dates closer to 8-12 months out.
-Additionally, we have been recommending that invitations go out closer to 8-10 weeks in advance when planning anytime during the summer – but especially around the holidays in July and August." - Alexandra Rembac, Sterling Engagements
+Additionally, we have been recommending that invitations go out closer to 8-10 weeks in advance when planning anytime during the summer – but especially around the holidays in July and August." - Alexandra Rembac of Sterling Engagements

-4. Relax, Refresh, and Welcome.
+Make sure your wedding guests are also staying well-hydrated and well-taken care of throughout the big day.
 "We always love doing delicious pre-ceremony beverages like flavored waters, teas, and lemonade.
 Lately we have been adding a refreshing bite to tray pass along with the beverages.
 Even the slightest addition like fresh watermelon skewers with mint or melon pops make all the difference for guests.
-It's the perfect refreshing bite as they sit down on a hot day." - Alexandra Rembac, Sterling Engagements
+It's the perfect refreshing bite as they sit down on a hot day." - Alexandra Rembac of Sterling Engagements